Donna R. Gore

 Donna R. Gore, LadyJustice, Shattered Lives

-David Kaczynskibrother of Ted is an enigma… He is soft spoken, dignified and a man who carries the weight of an anguished heart that will never heal… David is also considered the traitor… He is “the one” who turned in his brother “The Unabomber” to the authorities all those years ago based on Ted’s writings.
+David Kaczynski, brother of Ted Kaczynski known globally as the “Unabomber,” is an enigma.
+He’s soft spoken, dignified and a man who carries the weight of an anguished heart that will never heal.
+David is also considered the traitor because he’s “the one” who turned in his brother to the authorities based on Ted’s writings.
 David and his wife Linda saw Ted’s “Manifesto” published in the Washington Post, and noticed an eerie similarity in thought and language pattern using his personal correspondence as a comparison.

 David subsequently became a vocal advocate for options to New York’s heretofore ineffective death penalty by starting the non-profit, “New Yorker’s for Alternatives to the Death Penalty” (NYADP);http://www.nyadp.org/.
 Currently the organization focuses on promoting community initiatives with lots of outreach to many sectors involved in the criminal justice spectrum, promoting restorative justice (an approach using dialogue, accountability and responsibility by offending parties to victims, in order to facilitate healing) and violence prevention.